 If your patients are recovering from weakened respiratory systems, consider emphasizing low-strain exercises like eccentrics.
 For example, the Eccentron provides closed-chain, eccentric-only exercise that uses 80% less oxygen than concentric modalities.
 And, recent research shows that patients achieve 4x higher muscle activation with the Eccentron, compared to other eccentric modalities.

 Helping patients recover from the effects of disease and injury has always been the mission of physical rehabilitation services.
-Physical therapy and occupational therapy clinics need to stay strong through these difficult times, for their patients and their staff.
+Rehab therapy clinics need to stay strong through these difficult times, for their patients and their staff.

 Director of Provider and Product Management